10 reasons to choose Waterloo

 1. Your program is here!

 You’ll find master and or doctoral programs in a wide range of fields.
-Waterloo’s Faculty of Mathematics is home to the Departments of Applied Mathematics, Combinatorics & Optimization, Pure Mathematics, Statistics & Actuarial Science, and the Cheriton School of Computer Science.
+Waterloo’s Faculty of Mathematics is home to the Departments of Applied Mathematics, Combinatorics & Optimization, Computational Mathematics, Data Science, Pure Mathematics, Statistics & Actuarial Science, and the David R. Cheriton School of Computer Science.

 2. It’s all about research.

-UWaterloo Mathematics houses the largest concentration of researchers in the mathematical and computing sciences in North America.
-Work with the best – over 800 graduate students and 200 professors.
+Work with the best – over 1100 graduate students and 288 professors.
 19 of our professors are recognized with research chairs in the mathematical and computing sciences.
-NSERC funding awarded to UWaterloo Mathematics faculty researchers is significantly above the national average.
+NSERC funding awarded to Waterloo Mathematics faculty researchers is significantly above the national average.
 Learn more by checking out research information for graduate students.